unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 ### Case 3: URL points to a file

 The case for an individual file is a subset of the above.

+## Caching Strategy

+The "cache" will be either `localStorage` or `sessionStorage`.
+The cache will be consulted before a file is fetched to see if it is already present.
+If so, return from cache instead of fetching.

+The process to maintain the cache is as follows.
+The word "store" is used to describe storage in either `localStorage` or `sessionStorage`.

+- Store the `trees` output with a key being the name of the repo.
+- If repo commit hash is not current (from the `branches` API), then refresh the tree.
+- Store all files using the SHA as the key.
+- If the SHA is present in storage return stored copy; otherwise fetch then store.